top-guns/etl-gun/README.md

 2. Run some queries in database
 3. Do some processing the files (e.g. rename or even filter content of some files)

-You can find many examples of using **RxJS-ETL-Kit** in the API section of this readme file.
+You can find many examples of using **RxJs-ETL-Kit** in the API section of this readme file.

 ---